ChrisKeefe/ChrisKeefe.github.io/_posts/2021-09-12-a-psalm-of-life.md

 ---

 If memory serves, I first found these lines in William Kennedy's _Albany Trilogy_.
 I have loved them since.
-Their call to action has carried me into many adventures.
-The poem's closing lines offer the patience and persistence that has led me safely home again.
+Their call to action has carried me into many adventures, and the poem's closing lines encourage the patience and persistence to come safely home again.

 > Let us, then, be up and doing,
 > With a heart for any fate

 The poet frames these words explicitly as the voice of youth.
-I wish for anyone who reads them, of any age, the bravery to keep learning new things.
+I wish for anyone who reads them, of any age, the bravery and persistence to keep learning new things.

 -----------------